-- Rapid decision making – Most of the decisions are taken on the spot and approval from the higher authority is not required.
-The ability to make a prompt decision allows an organization to function its operation quickly and effectively.
+- Rapid decision making – Most of the decisions are taken on the spot, and approval from the higher authority is not required.
+The ability to make a prompt decision allows an organisation to function its operation quickly and effectively.

-- Administrative development – The decentralization process questions the manager’s judgement and techniques, when responsibility and challenges to develop solutions are given to them.
-This questioning method grows confidence, encourages self-reliance, and make them a good decision-maker resulting in the development of the organization.
+- Administrative development – The decentralisation process questions the manager’s judgement and techniques, when responsibility and challenges to develop solutions are given to them.
+This questioning method grows confidence, encourages self-reliance, and make them a good decision-maker resulting in the development of the organisation.

 - Development of executive skills – It allows the employee to perform task individually, giving them invaluable exposure.
 This individual performance creates an environment where an individual can enhance their expertise, take ownership & more significant responsibilities, and be suitable for promotion.

 - Higher control – It also evaluates and reviews the performances of each department and gives them a comprehensive perspective of their work.
-However, controlling is the biggest challenge of decentralization and stabilized management and scorecard are being developed.
+However, controlling is the biggest challenge of decentralisation and stabilised management and scorecard are being developed.